-The Mumuye ethnic group (28.3%) being majority of the respondents was felt to be due to their culturally high social lifestyle of high vulnerability.
+The high population of Mumuye ethnic group (28.3%) as majority of the respondents was felt to be attributed to their culturally high social lifestyle of high vulnerability.
 It could also be due to the subsidy program Taraba health services enjoy and the free ART given by the National Action Committee on AIDS (NACA), which draws patients from the neighboring LGAs and States.

-Majority of the participants were reported to be of a Christian faith which could be because the study area is pre-dominantly Christian (71.7%) state.
+Majority of the participants were reported to be of a Christian faith which could be due to the fact that the study area is pre-dominantly Christian (71.7%) state.
 However, the linkages of the respondents to the church as reported by a majority could be valuable support mobilization resource vehicle for collaborative linkages between the Health workers, PLWHA, Families, Government, NGOs and other self-support facilities that will foster HIV-Information sharing, comprehension and thus support Adherence (Tables 4.1).

-5.2 Research Question 1: What is the level of Predisposing Factors involved in Medication Adherence and Appointment Keeping in HIV/AIDS Treatment in this study?
+5. Research Question 1: What is the level of Predisposing Factors involved in Medication Adherence and Appointment Keeping in HIV/AIDS Treatment in this study

 Predisposing factors are important determinants in medication adherence and possesses the potentials to improve adherence behaviors (Green, 1999).
 In this study, the level of predisposing factors in HIV-Medication Adherence and appointment keeping was ranging from low to average levels and may be responsible for the continual sub-optimal adherence and treatment failures following the usual traditional and conventional intervention strategies.
-These factors where considered as given by Green in terms of level of Conscious Awareness and Knowledge about HIV Infectivity and Treatment Outcomes reported as received by PLWHA at the Clinics.
-The findings of Thailand Ministry of Public Health (2000), who reported that inadequate information from their counselors reaches the clients is similar to findings of this study where knowledge and awareness about treatment regimens become inadequate in many routine clinics, thereby resulting in suboptimal adherence.
+These factors where considered as given by Green in terms of level of Conscious Awareness and Knowledge about HIV Infectivity and Treatment Outcomes reported as received by PLWHA, including the level of Scope of contents of Health Counsel and Messages or Information Adequacy Delivered to the PLWHA at the Clinics.
+The findings of Thailand Ministry of Public Health (2000), who reported that inadequate information from their counselors reaches the clients is similar to findings of this study where knowledge and awareness about treatment regimens become inadequate in many routine clinics under control condition, thereby resulting in suboptimal adherence.
 The level of Perception about HIV was generally above average levels.
-Perception of Confidence, Usefulness and Applicability of Health Counsel and Messages Delivered to PLWHA in Clinics, Perception of benefit of Health Counsel and Messages Delivered to PLWHA in Clinics, Perceived threats, Self-Efficacy involved in HIV treatment and Attitudinal Disposition were all ranging from low to average levels.
-Findings in this study are in line with a study by Gibson, Mary, Esther, Andrew, Amos, mani, Godfather, Chacha, Doris, and Godlisten (2018) who reported that respondents were found to have low level of predisposing factors such as knowledge on the risk factors, prevention strategies and their associated complications, perceptions and attitudes.
+Perception of Confidence, Usefulness and Applicability of Health Counsel and Messages

+Delivered to PLWHA in Clinics, Perception of benefit of Health Counsel and Messages Delivered to

+PLWHA in Clinics, Perceived threats, Self-Efficacy involved in HIV treatment and Attitudinal predisposing factors such as knowledge on the risk factors, prevention strategies and their associated complications, perceptions and attitudes.